st3v3nmw/obsidian-spaced-repetition/README.md

 Create an `obsidian-spaced-repetition` folder under `.obsidian/plugins` in your vault.
 Add the `main.js`, `manifest.json`, and the `styles.css` files from the [latest release](https://github.com/st3v3nmw/obsidian-spaced-repetition/releases) to the folder.

 ### Usage

+#### Getting started

+Tag any notes that you'd like to review as `#review`.
+This default tag can be changed in the settings.
+(You can also use multiple tags)
+Once done, click the crosshairs icon the the left ribbon to "sync" the notes.

 #### New Notes